-- (2) The format of the report shall accord with the instructions of the Head of the School and shall comply with the requirements of the Committee for the submission of project reports. - (3) (a) The report shall be examined by two examiners appointed by the Professorial Board on the recommendation of the Committee. - (b) A candidate may be required to attend for an oral or written examination. - 5.
-Having considered the examiners' reports, and the candidate's other results in the prescribed course of study, the Committee shall recommend whether the candidate may be admitted to the degree.
+- 4. (1) A report on a project approved by the Committee may be submitted at the completion of the formal section of the course, but in any case shall be submitted not later than one year after the completion of the course. - (2) The format of the report shall accord with the instructions of the Head of the School and shall comply with the requirements of the Committee for the submission of project reports. - (3) (a) The report shall be examined by two examiners appointed by the Professorial Board on the recommendation of the Committee. - (b) A candidate may be required to attend for an oral or written examination.

+5. Having considered the examiners' reports, and the candidate's other results in the prescribed course of study, the Committee shall recommend whether the candidate may be admitted to the degree.